Vertical guide· 7 min read· Updated 23 May 2026

 When to upgrade from Free

-The Free plan's 100 products is enough for most boutiques starting out.
-Consider Starter (₹999/year + GST, free for 90 days) when you cross 100 active SKUs or want premium themes.
-Upgrade to Pro (₹2999/year + GST) when you want a custom domain (yourshop.com) for brand credibility, all 10 webstore styles, advanced branding controls, or inline Instagram/YouTube embeds on product pages.
-Both keep the same zero-commission, unlimited-orders model.
+The Free forever plan's 50 listings are enough for many boutiques starting out.
+Consider Growth (₹1,999/year + GST) when you cross 50 active SKUs or want more included Free AI credits and webstore styles.
+Upgrade to Growth Plus (₹4,999/year + GST) for larger catalogs, automation credits, staff accounts, and advanced branding.
+Move to Pro (₹9,999/year + GST) when you want a custom domain (yourshop.com) for brand credibility.
+Every plan keeps the same zero-commission, unlimited-orders model.

 Start your free boutique webstore